a superb day to pray, “Lord, take from me my anger.”

 “…for the anger of man does not achieve the righteousness of God.”
 James 1:20 NASB

 It is difficult for any Christian to not feel anger when confronted with sin and injustice in the world.
 How can we not feel anger when we read about the estimated 50,000 Cambodian children sold into sexual slavery each year?
 How can we not feel anger when we read about 48,000 women a year being raped in the Congo?
 How can we not feel anger when we read about the millions of children who go to bed hungry throughout the world, including in the United States?
 How can we not get angry when we see so much time, effort, and money being spent producing and watching some of the filth that bombards us daily on our televisions?

 But James was not speaking of this type of anger.
-This type of anger should ignite righteous indignation which should spark us to action to contribute somehow to correcting those things we see that are wrong and are contrary to the teachings of Christ.
+That type of anger should ignite righteous indignation which also should spark us to action to contribute somehow to correcting those things we see that are wrong and are contrary to the teachings of Christ.

 People have pointed to Jesus Himself and said, “But Jesus got angry!”

-So let us all become moved to take action when our anger is over things we see that are sinful or harmful to others, but when it comes to selfish, self-centered anger, let us pray, “Lord, take from me my anger.
-AMEN”
+So let us all become moved to take action when our anger is over things we see that are sinful or harmful to others.
+But when it comes to selfish, self-centered anger, let us pray, “Lord, take from me my anger.”

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson